lilchen96/pokemon-crawler/README.md

-# pokemon-reptile
+# pokemon-crawler

-Retrieve JSON-formatted data for Pokémon, based on the PokeAPI.
+Crawl JSON-formatted data for Pokémon, based on the PokeAPI.

 ## How to Run